top of page

 Strings

 • Plucked: The string is pressed directly with the finger or indirectly with some device.
-For example: guitar, harp or harpsichord.
+For example: guitar, harp (directly) or harpsichord (indirectly).

 • Struck: The string is struck with some device.
-For example: Piano or Harpsichord.
+For example: piano (hammer) or clavichord (metalic tangent).

 Wind